OscarGVelasco/ClusterFoldSimilarity/README.md

 `ClusterFoldSimilarity` will obtain the **raw count data** from these objects ( `GetAssayData(assay, slot = "counts")` for `Seurat` or `counts()` for `SingleCellExperiment` ) and **cluster or label information** ( `Idents()` for `Seurat` and `colLabels()` for `SingleCellExperiment` ).

-For the purpose of this example, we will use the package scRNAseq that contains several single-cell datasets, including samples from human and mouse.
-Here, we use pancreatic single-cell datasets.
+For the sake of illustration, we will employ the scRNAseq package, which contains numerous individual-cell datasets ready for download and encompassing samples from both human and mouse origins.
+In this example, we specifically utilize 2 human single-cell datasets obtained from the pancreas.

 ```{r construct }
 library(Seurat)